laag poreus haar - bij krullen

-Do you know that moment when you're in the shower, your hair is soaked with water, but it seems like your curls are saying, "Nope.
+Do you know that moment when you're in the shower, your hair drenched with water, but your curls seem to say: "Nope.
 We're staying dry, thank you"?

-Congratulations, chances are you have low porosity hair .
+Congratulations, there's a good chance you have low porosity hair.

 What exactly is low porosity hair?

-Low-porosity hair has hair cuticles (the outermost layer of your hair) that are so tightly packed together that there is hardly any room for moisture, oil, or conditioning ingredients to penetrate.
+Low porosity hair has cuticles (the outermost layer of your hair) that lie so tightly together that there's hardly any room for moisture, oil, or conditioning ingredients to penetrate.

-Think of a roof with perfectly fitting roof tiles – beautifully smooth, but try getting water under them... success!
+Think of a roof with perfectly sealing tiles, beautifully smooth, but try to get water under it... good luck!

 "Low porosity hair only exists in babies" – oh, really?

-You often hear it in Facebook groups: "Low porosity hair?
+In Facebook groups, you often hear: "Low porosity hair?
 Only babies have that!"

-Low porosity hair definitely also occurs in adults.
-It's often genetically determined —some people naturally have those tight, closed hair cuticles.
+Low porosity hair certainly occurs in adults too.
+It is often genetically determined; some people naturally have those tight, closed cuticles.

-Chemical treatments such as bleaching, dyeing, or frequent heat styling can permanently damage the hair cuticle.
-This can cause low-porosity hair to become high-porosity hair —as if the roof of your hair suddenly had all loose tiles.
+Due to chemical treatments such as bleaching, dyeing, or frequent heat use, the hair cuticles can become permanently damaged.
+And then low porosity hair turns into high porosity hair, as if the roof of your hair suddenly got all loose tiles.

-So no, it's not a "baby only" feature, but it is a delicate balance that you can easily disrupt if you handle your hair too roughly.
+So no, it's not a "baby only" trait, but it is a delicate balance that you can easily disrupt if you handle your hair too roughly.

 How do you know if you have low porosity hair?

 The float test: drop a clean strand of hair into a glass of water.
 Does the hair float or sink very slowly?
-Chances are it's low porosity.
+There's a good chance it's low porosity.

-Products just sit on top: cream or oil doesn't seem to want to absorb, but stays on your hair forever.
+Products sit on top: cream or oil doesn't seem to absorb, but stays on your hair for an eternity.

-Your hair dries slowly: it retains water for a long time, but also absorbs it with difficulty.
+Your hair dries slowly: it retains water for a long time, but also has difficulty absorbing it.

-You often lack "slip" with styling products: they don't glide in smoothly because your hair cuticles are so tightly closed.
+You often miss "slip" with styling products: they don't glide in smoothly because your hair cuticles are so tightly closed.

 Styling tips for low porosity hair

-Use heat (gently): heat gently opens the hair cuticles, allowing products to be absorbed better.
+Use heat (gently): heat slightly opens the hair cuticles, allowing products to be absorbed better.
 A warm towel or a plastic cap during your treatment works wonders.

 Less is more: heavy products with a lot of butter and oils can quickly cause build-up because they don't absorb well.
 Opt for light, well-formulated products.

-Avoid too much protein: low-porosity hair often doesn't need protein right away, unless it's damaged.
+Avoid too much protein: low porosity hair often doesn't immediately need protein, unless it's damaged.
 Too much protein can actually make your hair hard and stiff.

-Use steam or warm water in your routine: it helps open the hair cuticles and makes your products more effective.
+Use steam or warm water in your routine: this helps open the hair cuticles and makes your products more effective.

-Wash regularly with a mild but effective shampoo: build-up is your worst enemy, as it forms an extra layer on top of your already closed hair cuticles.
+Wash regularly with a mild, but effective shampoo: build-up is your biggest enemy, as it forms an extra layer on top of your already closed hair cuticles.

 Best Amazing Curls products for low porosity hair

 Smart Clean Shampoo – removes build-up without drying out your hair.
-Perfect for removing that barrier layer, allowing your hair to absorb products again.
+Perfect for removing that barrier layer so your hair can absorb products again.

-All-in-One Treatment – use with a warm towel or under a cap.
-This treatment hydrates without weighing down the hair.
-Allow it to absorb with heat for best results.
+All-in-One Treatment – use it with a warm towel or under a cap.
+This treatment hydrates without weighing down.
+Let it soak in with heat for the best effect.

-All-in-One Styling Cream – lightweight, nourishing and perfectly suited for hair that gets saturated quickly.
-Hydrates without leaving a film.
+All-in-One Styling Cream – light, nourishing, and perfectly tailored for hair that quickly becomes saturated.
+Hydrates without film formation.

 Styling Gel – use a small amount and apply to wet hair.
-It helps maintain your definition without locking your hair in place.
+It helps maintain definition without "locking" your hair.

-Super Sealing Oil – yes, even for low-porosity hair!
-But… use it very sparingly and preferably on slightly damp hair (or mix with a little water in your hands).
-This way you seal in moisture without weighing down your hair.
+Super Sealing Oil – yes, even for low porosity hair!
+But... use this very sparingly and preferably on slightly damp hair (or mix with some water in your hands).
+This way, you lock in moisture without weighing down your hair.

-Protein Drops – only use if you notice your hair feeling limp, lifeless, or lacking elasticity.
-Low-porosity hair naturally has strong bonds, so you usually don't need them often.
+Protein Drops – only use if you notice your hair feels limp, lifeless, or elastic.
+Low porosity hair naturally has strong bonds, so you usually don't need them often.

 And what if you think you're wrong?